Moussa018/Bank-Card-Application-File-Generator/README.md

-#Bank Card Application File Generator
+💳 Bank Card Application File Generator

-A Python utility for generating fixed-length banking records (PowerCARD format) with dynamic field configuration

-This tool generates standardized application files for requesting bank cards based on user data and a customizable field template.
+A simple yet powerful tool to generate standardized bank card request files based on user input and a flexible template.

-Features
+🚀 Features
-Load user data from a JSON or CSV file
+📂 Import user data from .json or .csv files

-Use a dynamic template to define field structure and validation
+🧩 Customizable templates for field structure and validation

-Generate a formatted output file (e.g., output_powercard.txt)
+⚙️ Smart generation of formatted output (e.g., output_powercard.txt)

-Supports required/optional fields, default values, and type checking
+✅ Handles required/optional fields, default values, types, and length checks

+🖥️ User-friendly GUI built with Tkinter

-How to Use
+🧑‍💻 How to Use
+Run the app:

+bash
+Copier
+Modifier
+python app.py
-Upload a data file (JSON or CSV)
+Load user data (JSON or CSV)

-Choose or edit a field template
+Select or edit a template

-Click "Generate" to create the application file
+Click Generate – your file will be ready!

-Requirements
+🛠 Requirements
 Python 3.10+

-Tkinter (for GUI)

-JSON module (built-in)
+Tkinter (usually included with Python)

+No external dependencies

+📌 Tip
+Want to change how fields are validated or formatted?
+Just update the template in the interface or load a new one from file.